 |Location:||49km NW of Cessnock Airport||Investigation phase:||Final report: Dissemination|

 |State:||New South Wales||Occurrence type:||Engine failure or malfunction|

-|Report status:||Pending||Occurrence category:||Accident|
+|Report status:||Final||Occurrence category:||Accident|

 |Aircraft manufacturer||Beech Aircraft Corp|